AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 Then, you can do some quick manual work in excel, grabbing the lengths of the appropriate chromosomes/scaffolds from the VCF header, and creating the final scaffolds bed file.

 ## Step 5.
-Create the bed map for slicing up the VCF.
+Create the bed map for slicing up the VCF
 For our Xiphorhynchus paper we created 2 Mb sliding windows with 100kb overlap, which was quite manageable to process.
 However, since we only have one small chromosome at this point--long enough for only one 2 MB window--I'm going to instead use 500 kb sliding windows with 100 kb overlap, just to generate a few more windows.

 ```
 bedtools makewindows -b final_scaffolds.bed -w 500000 -s 400000 > sliding_windows.bed
 ```

 ## Step 6.
-Create individual bed files with coordinates for each VCF window we want to create.
+Create individual bed files with coordinates for each VCF window we want to create

 ```
 mkdir -p bed_windows